 Australian cultural values are influenced by Australia’s history.
 Convict settlement, the influence of the British monarchy, an influx of new migrants and globalization of language have all influenced the cultural values Australian’s hold today.
 These events in history have enabled Australians to develop values by which they hold themselves, including egalitarianism, mateship, antiauthoritarianism and larrikinism.

 The most significant value is that of egalitarianism.
 This is the doctrine that all people are equal and deserving of equal rights and opportunities.
-Class distinctions are far less significant in Australian society compared to the United Kingdom where social circles have been constructed around rigid hierarchy’s.
-In contrast, Australian’s of lower socio-economic standing typically do not see themselves as being less equal than privileged Australian’s.
+Class distinctions are far less significant in Australian society compared to the United Kingdom where social circles have been constructed around rigid hierarchies.
+In contrast, Australians of lower socio-economic standing typically do not see themselves as being less equal than privileged Australians.

 This notion is reflected in the language used in Australian society.
 Addressing individuals as ‘mate’ and using colloquialisms such as ‘pollies’ to refer to politicians demonstrates that Australians value one another on an equal ground, irrespective of socio-economics or class.